 Many of us are used to bringing our reusable coffee cup to the cafe, but did you know loads of cafes and restaurants will pack your takeaway order straight into a BYO container?
 Yes, it might feel a little awkward the first few times, but you'll walk out feeling smug as hell and soon enough your friends will follow suit.

 And why stop there?
 Pack yourself a little lunch-time kit with a knife, fork, spoon and reusable straw so you never have to use plastic cutlery again.
-Or buy this set made of bamboo for the ultimate light-weight snacking companion.

 It's cool to care for the environment, ya'll.